We don’t usually do book reviews, but sometimes you have to share greatness.

-Marie argues against this mindset as she believes the hard work is done in discarding not in storing.
+Marie argues against this mindset as she believes the hard work is in discarding not in storing.

 No matter how hard you tidy and no matter how effective the storage method, if you start storing before you have eliminated excess, you will rebound.
 I know because I’ve been there myself.

 She goes on to tell you about her life-long obsession with storage.
 She used to read home decor magazines with extravagant storage solutions.
-This is what she saw as organisation.
+This is what she saw as organising.
 But each time she tried to implement a storage solution, she would fall off the bandwagon and go back to her old habits.

 Go read the book!